mkj-gram/rover-android/docs/android/location-proximity.md

 }
 ```

+Then you can call `makePermissionsAttempt` at the appropriate point in your user
+flow.

 Rover will remember that the permission was granted across app restarts and will
 gracefully handle the permission being removed, but it remains prudent to
 continue checking each time from your main home screen or somewhere similarly